 I recently completed a 3-year, multi-sited ethnography on the ways unauthorized migrant youth navigate legal institutions, government bureaucracies and non-profit organizations in the U.S. and abroad.
 My research explores the ways youth are caught at the intersection of competing interests of international, immigration, juvenile and family laws.
-I am currently engaged in several research initiatives, including explorations of performance and identity among the Filipino diaspora in Chicago; inter-generational activism among DREAMers and their unauthorized parents; and the social reintegration of youth deportees into their communities in Guatemala.
+I am currently engaged in several research initiatives, including the social reintegration of youth deported from Mexico and the U.S. to Guatemala; inter-generational activism among youth and their unauthorized parents; and a comparative study on global surrogacy in Buenos Aires, Argentina and Chicago, Illinois.

-Heidbrink, L. Spring 2013.
+Heidbrink, L. 2013.
 Humanitarian Refugee or Criminal Alien?: The Social Agency of Migrant Youth.
-American Bar Association Children’s Legal Rights Journal.
+American Bar Association Children’s Legal Rights Journal 33(1): 133-190.

 Heidbrink, L. 2012.
 At a Crossroads: Youth at the Intersection of the Family and the State.
 In Transnational Migration, Gender and Rights.
 Ragnhild Sollund, editor.
 Great Britain: Emerald Press.